fowles/skeletor/README.md

 adjust times to fit.
 Unfortunately, google calendar is a bit slow to update, so you may need to count to 5 and then reload your calendar page.

+#### How do I move a single event within a skeleton?

+You have two options:

+1. Create a new event at the appropriate time and delete the old one.

+1. Put it in a new skeleton by changing its skeletor key, then move it, and then change its skeletor key back to the original.

 ### Errors

 If any skeleton has turned red, there is an error with it.
 If you feel